polkadot-api/polkadot-api-docs/docs/pages/typed/tx.md

 ### `signAndSubmit`

-`signAndSubmit` will sign (exactly the same way as `sign`) and then broadcast the transaction.
-If any error happens (both in the signing or if the transaction fails, i.e. wrong nonce, mortality period ended, etc) the promise will be rejected with an error.
-The promise will resolve as soon as the transaction is found in a finalized block, and will reject if the transaction fails.
+`signAndSubmit` will sign (exactly the same way as `sign`).
+After signing it will validate the transaction against the block specified in `txOptions` and broadcast the transaction if it is valid.
+If it is not it will throw an [`InvalidTxError`](#invalidtxerror).

+- The promise will resolve as soon as the transaction is found in a finalized block.
+- The promise will reject if the transaction is invalid at any finalized block after broadcasting.
+It will throw as well an [`InvalidTxError`](#invalidtxerror).

 Note that this promise is not abortable.
 Let's see the interface:

 ```ts
 type TxPromise = (